North Carolina’s Armando Bacot is way too much for Virginia to handle

 A sloppy stretch late in the first half that included three turnovers in two minutes left Virginia facing a 26-20 deficit with 4:12 to play following five consecutive points from Love, who made a three-pointer, stole a pass and scored on a midrange pull-up jumper.

-“The whole first half I felt like were in it,” Beekman said.
+“The whole first half I felt like we were in it,” Beekman said.
 “The second half we just didn’t get the run we needed.
 We’ve got to just learn from this, learn from the mistakes and just keep moving forward.”

 What to know about Virginia’s loss: